aliciapflaumer/full-stack-project/checklist.md

 4. [ DONE ] Test that bin/rails server is working

-5. []  Get gh-pages set up, push to it, and test to see that pages are live on Github Pages.
+5. [ DONE ]  Get gh-pages set up, push to it, and test to see that pages are live on Github Pages.

 6. [ DONE ] Get Heroku set up, push to it, and test to see that it is live.
   • [ DONE ] Set up rails app with template